Alimov2008/Lost_Found_Java_edition/README.md

 - Case-insensitive search

 ### Deleting Items
-- View items first to see their IDs
+- Select item you want to delete from the table
-- Delete by entering the item ID
+- press Delete button to delete
 - Confirmation provided

-## 🔧 Technical Details
+## Technical Details

 - **Built with**: Java 17, Maven
 - **Database**: SQLite (embedded)
-- **Dependencies**: SQLite JDBC driver only
+- **Dependencies**: SQLite JDBC driver, Java JDK 24, JavaFX library 17.0.6
 - **Platform**: Cross-platform (Windows, Linux, Mac)

-## ❓ Troubleshooting

-### "Java not found" error
-- Install Java 17 or later
-- Ensure Java is in your system PATH

-### "No main manifest attribute" error
-- The JAR file is corrupted - download again

-### Database issues
-- The application creates the database automatically
-- If problems occur, delete the `LostFoundData` folder and restart

-### Permission errors (Linux/Mac)
-- Make sure you have write permissions in the current directory
-- Or run from your home directory
+Or run from your home directory

-## 📝 Data Persistence
+## Data Persistence

 - All data is saved automatically
 - Database file persists between application runs
-- Safe to close and reopen - your data will be there
+- Safe to close and reopen and data will be there

-## 🆘 Getting Help

-If you encounter issues:
-1. Check that Java 17+ is installed
-2. Ensure you have write permissions in the current directory
-3. The application will show the database location on startup

 ---

-**Enjoy using the Lost & Found System!** 🎉
+**Enjoy using the Lost and Found System**